 In the application of mobile computing skills, job opportunities span every area for example from the automotive sector through to retail and banking.

-Applicants with a degree equivalent to a UK lower second class (2:2) honours degree with substantial relevant work experience or demonstration of specific competence in low-level programming will also be considered.
+A UK upper second class honours degree (2.1), or equivalent, in electronic engineering, computing or physics.
+Applicants with a qualification equivalent to a UK lower second class honours degree (2.2) with substantial relevant work experience or demonstration of specific competence in low-level programming will be considered.